Zadigo/nuxt-ganalytics/README.md

 </template>
 ```

-The commponent will also track the amount of iterractions with the element which becomes accessible via the `attrs` prop in the template slot.
+The commponent will also track the amount of iterractions with the wrapped element and exposed via the `attrs` prop in the template slot.

 ### Using Google Consent Mode